 Genuine wood trim and leather

 Optional 10-speaker, 1,100-watt premium audio system

 Under the Hood The Azure has an adaptive sports suspension and transmission, either of which can be set to multiple settings, including Drive, Sport and Semi-Sport.
-The Azure has a maximum speed of 171 mph and can go from zero to 60 in 5.6 seconds.
+The Azure has a top speed of 179 mph and can go from zero to 60 mph in 5.5 seconds.